Elephant Toothpaste Experiment – So how big would an Elephants Toothbrush be?

 - Quickly remove the funnel from the bottle and watch the reaction.

-- You will see that foam starts to rise up in the bottle, eventually escaping and continue to form in the food tray.
-The bootle will also feel warm to the touch
+- You will see that foam starts to rise in the bottle, eventually escaping and continue to form in the food tray.
+The bootle will also feel warm to the touch.

 Can You Explain The Reaction?